 How to Ask For a Non-UW IRB

 HSD authorization must be obtained after a researcher identifies the need for an external IRB.
-HSD must authorize the use of any external IRB for each study, even under pre-established cooperative or reliance agreements.
-See a summary depiction of the process: External IRB Initial Review Process Diagram
+HSD must authorize the use of any external IRB for each study, even under pre-established reliance agreements.
+See a visual depiction of the process: External IRB Initial Review Process Diagram

 When to start

-Industry sponsored and initiated research.
-At the same time you submit to all other necessary compliance/administrative offices.
+You may submit your request at the same time you submit to all other necessary compliance/administrative offices.
 This allows for concurrent review.
-Budget approval and a finalized contract (Clinical Trials Agreement) are not necessary before asking for (and receiving) external IRB authorization from HSD.
+For industry research, budget approval and a finalized contract (Clinical Trials Agreement) are not necessary before asking for (and receiving) authorization for use of an external IRB from HSD.

 Initiate the process

 Submit an application in the UW’s Zipline e-IRB system.
-The application process is the same as the standard IRB application process but the system branches on the first webpage when an external IRB is selected, to show only a limited set of questions and requirements.
-Be sure to upload any materials already provided by the external IRB (or lead site, for multi-institutional research).
-The REQUEST: External IRB Review form is always required.
+The application process is similar to the standard IRB application process but the system branches on the first webpage when you indicate you are requesting authorization for an external IRB to review the study instead of the UW IRB.
+Be sure to upload any materials already provided by the external IRB, lead site, or coordinating center.
+The REQUEST External IRB Review form is always required.
 Pre-requisite: The UW researcher and the person preparing the Zipline application must already be registered in the Zipline system.

 Three common, high-impact mistakes (and how to prevent them)

-- Providing a study title in Zipline or on the REQUEST: External IRB Review form that is inconsistent with the protocol title.
+- Providing a study title in Zipline that is inconsistent with the protocol title.

-Prevention: On the REQUEST: External IRB Review form, provide the full, complete title that is the same as the title on the company protocol document and on the contract.
+Prevention: Provide the full, complete title that is the same as the title on the protocol document and on any funding.